abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 ![Three pillars: Discovery (minimize token footprint), Iteration (minimize turns to finish), Context (all signal, no noise)](assets/design-pillars.svg)

-Lowin's three pillars — your design checklist:
+Lowin's three pillars, your design checklist:

 - **Discovery.** Minimize token footprint.
 Every tool description costs tokens.
 Be concise but clear.
 - **Iteration.** Minimize turns to finish a task.
 If it takes 5 calls to do something simple, redesign it.